Short-Term Rental Ordinance

 In Dec 2016, the CEQA document (CA Environmental Quality Act) was released for public review & comment by Jan 20, 2017.

-In Feb 2017 the Planning Commission will consider the ordinance.
+March 2017, the Planning Commission approved the ordinance and directed staff to consider adding additional public comments submitted during the meeting, in advance of the presentation to the Board of Supervisors (staff report).
 The Board of Supervisors will need to adopt, and the Coastal Commission certify the ordinance before it can go into effect.

 County webpage for this project.